Akilan-labs/Kisanmitra/README.md

 # Create your first "commit" (a snapshot of your code)
 git commit -m "Initial commit of KisanMitra project"

+# Rename your local branch to "main" to match GitHub's standard
+git branch -M main

 # Link your local repository to your GitHub repository
 git remote add origin https://github.com/Akilan-labs/Kisanmitra.git

-# Push your code to GitHub
+# Push your code to GitHub, overwriting what's on GitHub
-git push -u origin main
+git push -u -f origin main
 ```

 After running these commands, refresh your GitHub page, and you should see all of your project files there!